 And that’s without even delving into the tech behind the new Speed Triple 1200 RS; the old one was definitely no dinosaur in terms of equipment, but even so Triumph have given the new Speed a whole new dash and operating system, which they tell us makes things not only easier to change settings on the fly, but is also easier to read exactly what info you need.
 It comes equipped with five riding modes that includes an enhanced ‘track’ mode, alongside Triumph Connectivity as standard – just in case you fancy hooking up your phone or GoPro to your bike.
 The electronics are run through an IMU and as you can imagine it comes with all the bells and whistles, that Triumph have been working hard in improving for minimal intervention whilst riding: we’re talking traction control, front wheel lift control and cornering ABS, alongside linked brakes, to get you stopped as quickly as possible.
 There’s a new ‘shifter & ‘blipper with a variable position sensor for the very crispiest gearshifts, and even a lithium battery, alongside LEDs all round, and self-cancelling indicators.
 Oh, and keyless ignition, but thankfully for this model, you can open the fuel cap without the key, and even disable it if you fancy, for extra security.

 But one of the best parts?
 Well that has to be the price.
 You see, it’s not just performance figures that have risen it the hypernaked class, but the cost has also shot up.
 Triumph’s new Speed Triple 1200 RS comes in at £15,100 on the road, which is incredible considering the goodies it comes with, and how much the competition comes in at (especially if its Italian).
-We can’t wait to swing a leg over one very soon…Enjoy more Fast Bikes reading in the four-weekly magazine.
+We can’t wait to swing a leg over one very soon…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.